Murder of Audreanna Zimmerman: Attack and death

-On March 24, 2010, a 19-year-old teenager was attacked and killed by three women she was acquainted with.

-Prior to this incident, the victim, Audreanna Redawn Zimmerman, was acquainted with her killers, Tina Lasonya Brown, her daughter Britnee Angelique Miller, and their neighbor Heather Trinee Lee; the four of them lived in neighboring trailers in an Escambia County mobile home park.
-However, the relationship between Brown, Miller and Zimmerman deteriorated by 2010 due to some conflicts.
-On one occasion, Zimmerman was caught having a sexual involvement with Miller's boyfriend by Miller.
-Miller had attempted to strike Zimmerman over this and Zimmerman used a stun gun on Miller in self-defense.
+Prior to the assault on March 24, 2010, the victim, Audreanna Redawn Zimmerman, was acquainted with her killers, Tina Lasonya Brown, her daughter Britnee Angelique Miller, and their neighbor Heather Trinee Lee.
+All four women lived in neighboring trailers in an Escambia County mobile home park.
+However, the relationship between Brown, Miller and Zimmerman deteriorated by 2010.
+On one occasion, Miller caught Zimmerman having a sexual relationship with Miller's boyfriend.
+Miller attempted to strike Zimmerman over this, and Zimmerman used a stun gun on Miller in self-defense.

-On March 24, 2010, several days after the stun gun incident, Brown invited Zimmerman to her home under the guise of rekindling their friendship, and upon the arrival of Zimmerman, she was attacked by Brown, Miller and Lee.
-Zimmerman was also beaten with a crowbar by Brown, who also used a stun gun to shock her several times.
+Several days after the stun gun incident, Brown invited Zimmerman to her home under the guise of rekindling their friendship.
+Upon Zimmerman's arrival, she was attacked by Brown, Miller and Lee.
+Brown beat Zimmerman with a crowbar and used a stun gun to shock her several times.
 Afterwards, the trio abducted Zimmerman by dragging her into a car and brought her to a nearby forest.
-After reaching the area, the trio doused Zimmerman with gasoline and set her on fire.
+They doused Zimmerman with gasoline and set her on fire.

-After the attack, Zimmerman, who was left for dead by the trio, managed to escape to a nearby home and call 911.
+After the attack, Zimmerman, who was left for dead, escaped to a nearby home and called 911.
 She was transported to a hospital in Mobile, Alabama, with severe burns across 60 percent of her body.
 Despite her injuries, Zimmerman was able to provide the authorities with the identities of her attackers.
-However, 16 days after the attack, 19-year-old Audreanna Zimmerman died in the hospital on April 9, 2010.
-An autopsy report revealed that the cause of death was multiple thermal injuries.
+However, 16 days after the attack, Zimmerman died in the hospital on April 9, 2010.
+The cause of death was multiple thermal injuries.

-Upon the death of Zimmerman, the trio was charged with first-degree premeditated murder (which attracts a potential sentence of capital punishment in Florida) and detained in police custody while awaiting trial for the torture and killing of Zimmerman.
+Upon Zimmerman's death, her attackers were charged with first-degree premeditated murder (which attracts a potential sentence of capital punishment in Florida) and detained in police custody.